History of Myanmar: Westward expansion and wars with British Empire

 Faced with a powerful China in the northeast and a resurgent Siam in the southeast, King Bodawpaya turned westward for expansion.
 He conquered Arakan in 1785, annexed Manipur in 1814, and captured Assam in 1817–1819, leading to a long ill-defined border with British India.
 Bodawpaya's successor King Bagyidaw was left to put down British instigated rebellions in Manipur in 1819 and Assam in 1821–1822.
 Cross-border raids by rebels from the British protected territories and counter-cross-border raids by the Burmese led to the First Anglo-Burmese War (1824–26).

 British soldiers dismantling cannons belonging to King Thibaw's forces, Third Anglo-Burmese War, Ava, 27 November 1885.
 Photographer: Hooper, Willoughby Wallace (1837–1912).

 Lasting 2 years and costing 13 million pounds, the first Anglo-Burmese War was the longest and most expensive war in British Indian history, but ended in a decisive British victory.
-Burma ceded all of Bodawpaya's western acquisitions (Arakan, Manipur and Assam) plus Tenasserim.
+Burma ceded all of Bodawpaya's western acquisitions (Arakan, Manipur, and Assam) plus Tenasserim.
 Burma was crushed for years by repaying a large indemnity of one million pounds (then US$5 million).
 In 1852, the British unilaterally and easily seized the Pegu province in the Second Anglo-Burmese War.

 After the war, King Mindon Min tried to modernise the Burmese state and economy, and made trade and territorial concessions to stave off further British encroachments, including ceding the Karenni States to the British in 1875.
 Nonetheless, the British, alarmed by the consolidation of French Indochina, annexed the remainder of the country in the Third Anglo-Burmese War in 1885, and sent the last Burmese king Thibaw Min and his family to exile in India.

 Administrative and economic reforms

 Konbaung kings extended administrative reforms first begun in the Restored Taungoo dynasty period (1599–1752), and achieved unprecedented levels of internal control and external expansion.
-Konbaung kings tightened control in the low lands and reduced the hereditary privileges of Shan saophas (chiefs).
+Konbaung kings tightened control in the lowlands and reduced the hereditary privileges of Shan saophas (chiefs).
 Konbaung officials, particularly after 1780, began commercial reforms that increased government income and rendered it more predictable.
-Money economy continued to gain ground.
+The money economy continued to gain ground.
 In 1857, the crown inaugurated a full-fledged system of cash taxes and salaries, assisted by the country's first standardised silver coinage.

 Culture

 Cultural integration continued.
 For the first time in history, the Burmese language and culture came to predominate the entire Irrawaddy valley, with the Mon language and ethnicity completely eclipsed by 1830.
 The nearer Shan principalities adopted more lowland norms.
 The evolution and growth of Burmese literature and theatre continued, aided by an extremely high adult male literacy rate for the era (half of all males and 5% of females).
 Monastic and lay elites around the Konbaung kings, particularly from Bodawpaya's reign, also launched a major reformation of Burmese intellectual life and monastic organisation and practice known as the Sudhamma Reformation.
-It led to amongst other things Burma's first proper state histories.
+It led to, among other things, Burma's first proper state histories.